Exmoor: 3 Short Walks For Fantastic Photography

 Where We Camped

 Westermill Farm is a gem of a campsite hidden away right in the middle of the moor (you can also book into one of their self-catering cottages).
-It’s about 2 miles outside Exford and offers 3 camping fields beside a river with simple, well-kept modern facilities and a small farm shop.
+It’s about 2 miles outside Exford and offers 3 camping fields beside the River Exe with simple, well-kept modern facilities and a small farm shop.
 I love it for its peaceful atmosphere, idyllic location, simplicity and deep, dark skies.
 Which is why I’ve been coming back on and off for over 30 years (that’s before my son was even born, eek!).

 It makes a great base to explore from, but public transport from Exford is infrequent/non-existent at certain times of year.
 So a car or a bike will make life easier (unless of course you’re with someone that enjoys longer distance walking too!).